yurikoval/omniauth-slack/README.md

 :skip_info => false
 ```

-Slack does not consider user or email to be required response data, and therefore does not guarantee email data in either signin-with-slack or add-to-slack responses.

-Omniauth, however, considers email to be a required field.
-So adhearing to omniauth's spec means either forcing certain Slack scopes or always making multiple api requests for each authorization, which breaks (or renders useless) omniauth's skip_info feature.

-This version of omniauth-slack respects the skip_info feature.
+Skip building the `InfoHash` section of the `AuthHash` object.

 If set, only a single api request will be made for each authorization.
-The response of that authorization request may or may not contain user or email data.
+The response of that authorization request may or may not contain user and email data.

 ### Preload Data with Threads (optional)